College of Saint Mary-of-the-Wasatch

 The school was located in the eastern reaches of Salt Lake City, in the foothills of the Wasatch Range.
-In addition to being home to the college and high school, and later a high school only, it also housed a convent.
-Starting in 1931, it was affiliated with the Sisters-run Holy Cross Hospital nursing college, which itself closed in 1973.
+In addition to being home to the college - in the 1940's St. Mary of the Wasatch was a Boarding School that accepted First through Eighth Grade girls who Boarded at St. Mary's.
+During this time, St. Mary's also had several "Day Students" in Grades 1 through 8.
+Some years later St. Mary's became a high school only.
+It also housed a convent.
+Starting in 1931, it was affiliated with the Sisters-run Holy Cross Hospital nursing college, which itself closed in 1973, a year after the school was demolished in 1972 to make way for a housing subdivision.
+One of the stone gates of the entrance was incorporated into a house.
 It is the last place where teenager Reed Taylor Jeppson was seen in 1964.

 Its records are held in the Sisters of the Holy Cross Archives in Notre Dame, Indiana.